 After narrowing down how many BTUs you’ll want your AC to sport, there’s a wide range of AC features to consider next.

 Look for products that are Energy Star-rated, which are independently certified to save energy and help reduce environmental impact.
 The Combined Energy Efficiency Ratio (CEER) is the standard rating for window air conditioners.
 It’s based on the amount of energy used while the AC runs, as well as when the air conditioner is on standby.

-Generally, the higher the rating, the better efficiency and “greater energy efficiency can translate into lower monthly energy costs,” says Anthony Carrino, a home improvement expert and Trane Residential ambassador.
+Generally, the higher the rating, the better efficiency and “greater energy efficiency can translate into lower monthly energy costs,” said Anthony Carrino, a home improvement developer and designer.

 Easily controlled and smart AC

-Whether it’s Wi-Fi enabled and can be adjusted through an app on your smartphone or through a remote control, these features make it easier to change settings, says retailer Designer Appliances Vice President John Carey.
+Whether it’s Wi-Fi enabled and can be adjusted through an app on your smartphone or through a remote control, these features make it easier to change settings, said John Carey, vice president at retailer Designer Appliances.